-Baculoviruses are a very diverse group of viruses with double-stranded, circular, supercoiled genomes, with sizes varying from about 80 to over 180 kb and that encode between 90 and 180 genes.
-Of these genes, a common set of about 31 homologous genes has been identified, and there are probably others that cannot be recognized because of the extent of changes incorporated over time.
-The genome is packaged in rod-shaped virions that are over 200 $\mu$ m in length and 30 $\mu$ m in diameter.
+Baculoviruses are a very diverse group of viruses double-stranded. circular. supercoiled genomes, with sizes varying from about 80 to over 180 kb and that encode between 90 and 180 genes.
+Of these genes, a common set of about 30 homologous genes has been identified, and there are probably others that cannot be recognized because of the extent of changes incorporated over time.
+The genome is packaged in rod-shaped nucleocapsids that are 230- 385 nm in length and 40 - 60 nm in diameter [10, 11].
 In the most well characterized baculoviruses, the virions are present as two types, occluded virions (ODV) and budded virions (BV).

-Although these two types of virions are similar in their nucleocapsid structure, they differ in the origin and composition of their envelopes and their roles in the virus life cycle (see below).
+Although these two types of virions are similar in their nucleocapsid structure, they differ in the origin and composition of their envelopes and their roles in the virus life cycle (see Chapter 2).